Locality in Residuated-Lattice Structures: Preliminaries

-We always assume that we have the equality symbol $=$ in our predicate language. \end{defi} \begin{rem} Whilst we present our basic definitions for signatures including function symbols, our investigation is restricted to \textit{relational} languages, i.e. those without function symbols.
-Additionally, as the algebraic signature is usually clear from context we frequently omit reference to it and talk of $\CP$-terms, formulas, sentences etc. \end{rem}
+We always assume that we have the equality symbol $=$ in our predicate language. \end{defi} \begin{rem} As the algebraic signature is usually clear from context we frequently omit reference to it and talk of $\CP$-terms, formulas, sentences etc. Indeed, throughout our main investigation our algebraic signature is that of residuated lattices $\CL=\{\land,\lor,\cdot,\und,/,1\}$. \end{rem}